A Super-Resolution Framework for Tensor Decomposition: Proof of Theorem

-Apparently, the Maximum condition is necessary for the Boundedness condition, but generally not sufficient.
-To satisfy the Boundedness condition, we further minimize the energy $\| Q \|^{2}_{F} = \sum_{i j k} Q_{i j k}^{2}$ in the hope that this will push $q ( \u,\v,\w )$ towards zero.
-Therefore, our candidate dual certificate is the solution to
+Apparently, the subdifferential conditions \eqref{eqn:subgradient:condition} is necessary for the \textsf{BIP} \eqref{eqn:bip}, but generally not sufficient, by comparing the second line of \eqref{eqn:subgradient:condition} and the Boundedness Property \eqref{eqn:bip:b}.
+Indeed, as we argued before, any $\tQ$ satisfying the \textsf{BIP} is an interior point of the subdifferential $\partial \|\cdot\|_*(\tT)$.
+To satisfy the Boundedness Property \eqref{eqn:bip:b}, we further minimize the energy $\|\tQ\|^{2}_{F} = \sum_{i j k} Q_{i j k}^{2}$ in the hope that this will push $q ( \u,\v,\w )$ towards zero such that $\tQ$ is an interior point of $\partial \|\cdot\|_*(\tT)$.
+Thus, we propose solving the following \emph{minimum-energy} problem to obtain a pre-certificate:

-We next further relax the Maximum condition to a set of linear constraints obtained from the KKT necessary conditions for local maxima.
-These relaxed conditions also subsume the interpolation condition.